PAIDiPaidThis.com

 How much does a car battery cost fitted in the UK?

 A flat battery has a habit of picking the worst possible morning to give up.
-Replacing one is usually a quick job, so the price is mostly the battery itself, though some modern cars need the new one coding in.
-The real prices below are what drivers actually paid for a battery supplied and fitted.
+Replacing one is usually a quick job, so the price is mostly the battery itself, though some modern cars need the new one coding in before the charging system will treat it properly.
+The real prices on this page are what drivers actually paid for a battery supplied and fitted, not a shelf price you'd see quoted in isolation.

 The quick version

-• A car battery is mostly a parts cost, since fitting is quick on most cars.
+• A car battery bill is mostly a parts cost.
+Fitting takes minutes on most cars, so labour rarely moves the price much.

-• Size, brand and type set the price, with stop-start AGM batteries costing more than standard ones.
+• Size, brand and battery type set the bracket, with stop-start AGM or EFB batteries costing more than a standard lead-acid unit.

-• Many modern cars need the new battery registered or coded to the car, which adds a little labour.
+• Many modern cars need the new battery registered or coded so the charging system reads it correctly, which adds a small labour charge on top of the part.

-• A battery that keeps going flat may point to a charging fault rather than the battery itself.
+• A battery that keeps going flat is often a symptom of a charging fault or a parasitic drain, not proof the battery itself is dead.

 Published and surveyed prices